 Possible Problem Solution Network Busy due to excessive traffic.
 Commonly occurs around schools and at peak travel times.
 Retry the test after a few minutes.
 Network signal not available at your location.
 Not all Cell masts carry data traffic Relocate the logger to an area that has a data service or change to a different network provider.
 Network signal not strong enough.
-You need a CSQ (reported by the Call test) of at least 8 for reliable communications.
-Relocate the antenna if possible or try alternative antenna configurations.
+For 2G, 3G, you need a CSQ (reported by the Call test) of at least 8 for reliable communications.
+For 4G networks, check the RSRP and RSRQ values are suitable, as described in the IDT user guide Relocate the antenna if possible or try alternative antenna configurations.
 APN settings incorrect.
 Check with your network operator that you have the correct settings for your SIM.